 Influence of buying platforms

 The research looked at the influence of buying platforms on international online purchasing behaviour.
-In the UK and Ireland shoppers using Amazon care less which country the product is coming from when compared to countries such as France.
+In the UK and Ireland shoppers using Amazon care less about which country the product is coming from when compared to countries such as France.

 When it comes to eBay, online shoppers in the US and UK are significantly more wary about buying from abroad using this platform in contrast to shoppers in Australia and Ireland who are more relaxed.